Who was Alphonse Mucha (1860-1939)?

 In 1894, Mucha met the actress Sarah Bernhardt, with whom he collaborated for six years to make costumes and jewelry, then theater posters where she is the star.
 In

 He went to the United States from 1906 to 1910.
 He taught there, notably at the Art Institute of Chicago.
 A rich industrialist met in this city, Charles Crane, allows him later to return to Bohemia and settle permanently in Prague.
 Continuing to work on large canvases, he does small jobs after the First World War for the young Czechoslovakia (stamps, banknotes, etc.) for which he accepts no remuneration.

 Alphonse Mucha died in Prague in 1939 from pneumonia a few days after being interrogated by the Gestapo.

-If you want to know more about the different stages of Mucha’s life, continue reading:
+If you want to know more about the different stages of Mucha’s life and main influences, continue reading: